 MSB File Storage

-MSB provides Novell "Mapped" Drives to all MSB faculty, staff & student workers.
+MSB provides OES "Mapped" Drives to all MSB faculty, staff & student workers.
 A mapped drive shows up on and MSB configured computer as a lettered drive.
-For example your computer hard drive is "mapped" to C:.
-Your computer CD ROM is normally "mapped" to D:.
-MSB Network storage shows up as drives mapped to:
+For example your computer hard drive is "mapped" to C. MSB Network storage shows up as drives mapped to:

 - P: - This is your personal storage and is not visible to anyone but you.
 If you put data on this drive it is private.
 It will stay there until you erase it or until you leave MSB.